KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

 **[LINUX]** It is recommended to create a proper user for the execution of Tomcat.
 We state the main steps to follow for this purpose.

 - Create the Tomcat user.

     .. code:: console

       useradd -m tomcat
       passwd <password for the tomcat user>

 - Install the Tomcat using the Tomcat user.
 Remeber to define the TOMCAT_HOME variable.

     .. code:: console

       export TOMCAT_HOME=<path of the installation Tomcat root folder >

-- Be sure that the Tomcat uses the JDK 1.7 o 1.8: usually the Tomcat settings are defined in the TOMCAT_HOME/bin/setenv.sh file, therefore if the TOMCAT_HOME/bin/setenv.sh file does not exit, the user must create it and insert it in the content as shown in Code 3.6.
+- Be sure that the Tomcat uses the JDK 1.7 o 1.8: usually the Tomcat settings are defined in the TOMCAT_HOME/bin/setenv.sh file, therefore if the TOMCAT_HOME/bin/setenv.sh file does not exit, the user must create it and insert it in the content as shown below.
 Note that CATALINA_PID contains the ID of the Tomcat process and it kills the process if needed.

     .. code:: console